228th Rifle Division: Into Ukraine

 In July the 6th Army was near the right flank of Southwestern Front, along the Donets River southeast of Kharkiv, but was not directly involved in the first Donbas strategic offensive.
 The Front launched a new effort in the Donbas on August 13 in cooperation with the Soviet forces attacking toward Kharkiv from the north in Operation Polkovodets Rumyantsev.
 At about this time the 228th was transferred to 34th Rifle Corps of 1st Guards Army, just to the south.
 The defending German 6th Army and 1st Panzer Army resisted as best they could but on August 31, under immense pressure, were authorized to withdraw to the line of the Kalmius River.
 The retreat did not end there and through September and into October the 228th remained in 34th Corps of 1st Guards Army advancing toward Dnepropetrovsk.

 Later in October, after the Dniepr had been crossed in several places, the division was shifted again, now to 68th Rifle Corps in 37th Army of 2nd Ukrainian Front, although in November it would come under direct Army command.
 This Front was under command of Army Gen. I. S. Konev and on October 15 he launched an offensive with elements of four armies, including the 37th, from a bridgehead roughly halfway between Dnepropetrovsk and Kremenchuk in the direction of Kryvyi Rih.
 Piatykhatky was liberated on October 18 and by the 25th the advance had reached the outskirts of Kryvyi Rih.
-A counterattack by XXXX Panzer Corps from October 27–30 drove Konev's forces back up to 30km and badly damaged nine rifle divisions.
+A counterattack by XXXX Panzer Corps from October 27–30 drove Konev's forces back up to 30 km and badly damaged nine rifle divisions.